IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 : seconds and fraction of a seconds values of a timestamp.
-: The seconds value is a 32-bit unsigned integer that represents the number of seconds that have elapsed since 1970-01-01 00:00:00 UTC, and the microseconds or nanoseconds value is a 32-bit unsigned value that represents the number of microseconds or nanoseconds that have elapsed since that seconds.
+: The seconds value is a 32-bit unsigned integer that represents the number of seconds that have elapsed since 1970-01-01 00:00:00 UTC, and the microseconds or nanoseconds value is a 32-bit unsigned integer that represents the number of microseconds or nanoseconds that have elapsed since that seconds.
 : The Magic Number field in the File Header of a file indicates